-In this article, we'll look at workers' rights when they are injured on the job.
+In this article, we'll look at workers' rights when they're injured on the job.

-The most important way, and also the easiest way, to protect your legal rights is to report your injury to your employer.
+The first thing to do when it comes to to protecting your rights is to report your injury to your employer.
 Most states require that you report your injury within a certain period of time, typically the same day or within a few days of the incident.
-Depending on the circumstances of the injury, this may not always be possible, but it is important to report the injury as quickly as is practical.
+The sooner the better.
+Learn more about what happens when you're late reporting a workplace injury.

-The next step you can take to protect your rights is to file a claim with the workers' compensation court or industrial court in your state.
-Again, this puts your employer, the court and your employer's insurance company on formal notice of your injury.
+The next step you can take to protect your rights is to file a workers' compensation claim with the workers' compensation court or industrial court in your state.
+This puts your employer, the court and your employer's insurance company on formal notice of your injury.

 Once your claim is filed, certain automatic protections are immediately put in place, and we'll look at those in the next section.

-And if your boss offers you some incentive in an attempt to persuade you against filing a workers compensation claim, this is illegal.
-You have the right to say, “no."
+Similarly, if your boss offers you some incentive in an attempt to get you to not file a workers' compensation claim, you have the right to say "no."

-The laws in each state provide that you can pursue a workers' compensation claim without fear of reprisal or harassment from your employer.
-If your employer makes it difficult for you to freely exercise these rights, the penalties imposed upon the employer can be quite severe.
-It is illegal for your boss or supervisor to harass you at work or otherwise make it difficult for you to do your job, if your filing of a workers compensation claim is the motivation for that behavior.
+The laws in each state allow you to pursue a workers' compensation claim without fear of reprisal or harassment from your employer.
+If your employer makes it difficult for you to freely exercise these rights, they could face a variety of penalties.